 Once you click on that, you’ll be able to choose the type of data you want to track.
 Do that and then go to “Google Analytics Setting” and choose “New Variable…” from the dropdown menu.

-You’ll then be taken to a new window where you’ll be able to enter in your Google Analytics tracking ID.
+You’ll then be taken to a new window where you’ll be able to enter your Google Analytics tracking ID.
 This will send your website’s data straight into Google Analytics where you’ll be able to see it later.

 Once this is done, head to the “Triggering” section in order to select the data you want to send to Google Analytics.